 Sometimes creating your own opportunities help people notice you with your work.
 With the rise of social media, putting out content and being visible has become easier.

-You can start a Fashion blog, promote your portfolio, set your profiles and designs on Instagram, Facebook, Youtube, etc. Buying and selling have become huge, so if you feel like you want to start your business or work freelance, go for it!
+You can start a Fashion blog, promote your portfolio, and set your profiles and designs on Instagram, Facebook, Youtube, etc. Buying and selling have become huge, so if you feel like you want to start your business or work freelance, go for it!

 7. Volunteer at Fashion Events